27 Worst Eating Habits for Your Waistline, According to Science

 You stand while you eat

 We're all for walking meetings, just as long as they're not lunch meetings.
-That's because studies have found that people who stand while munching end up scarfing down 30 percent more at their next meal compared to those who sit.
+That's because studies have found that people who stand while munching end up scarfing down 30% more at their next meal compared to those who sit.
 Researchers speculate that it's because our body subconsciously dismisses a standing meal as a "false meal," which causes us to eat more later in the day.

 You eat off large plates